Sylvia Rhone: Honors and awards

 Rhone was ranked No. 35 on Billboard's Annual Power 100 List in 2019.
+She appeared at No. 29 in 2025.

-Rhone picked up the City Of Hope's Spirit Of Life Award in October, 2019, with former U.S. Attorney General Eric Holder presenting the award to Ms. Rhone.
+Rhone received the City Of Hope's Spirit Of Life Award in October, 2019, presented by former U.S. Attorney General Eric Holder.

-Rhone received the Midem 2019 Hall Of Fame Award, in association with Billboard, at their 53rd annual conference in June, 2019, where Rhone gave the Keynote address.
+Rhone received the Midem 2019 Hall Of Fame Award, in association with Billboard, at their 53rd annual conference in June, 2019, where Rhone gave the keynote address.

 Rhone received an honorary doctorate from the Berklee College of Music in April, 2019.

-In 2019 Rhone was profiled in Variety.

 2018 Rhone was profiled in Billboard Magazine as "Sony Music's Most powerful African-American Woman."

-In 2018, Rhone received the Culture Creators Icon Award, where Rhone stated in her acceptance speech "Our one common goal is to protect the culture."

-Rhone is a member of the board of directors of the Rock and Roll Hall of Fame.
+She is on the board of directors of the Rock and Roll Hall of Fame.